NguyenAndrew/mof-java/README.md

     4. A -> B -> C -> D -> C -> B -> A can be converted in the following ways:
         1. A -> N -> A (where N internally calls B -> C, D -> C, B as separate method calls).
 Useful if you want to create stricter boundaries between service layers, at the cost of creating more methods.
         2. A -> N -> D -> C -> B -> A (where N internally calls B -> C -> D).
 Useful if you want to reduce amount of methods, at the cost of using services between multiple service layers.
 2. Perform your mocks/when/verifies with Mock Coach Legacy.
 Mock Coach Legacy is 100% compatible with testing on previously existing codebases, and is encouraged for smaller cyclic graphs where splitting the code can cause more confusion than not.
-Mock Coach Legacy creates an additional cost and overhead of managing the directed graph of mock usage (compared to the default Mock Coach handling that for you)
+Mock Coach Legacy creates an additional cost and overhead of managing the directed graph of mock usage (compared to the default Mock Coach handling that for you).

 ## How to Install